section-engineering-education/engineering-education/content/articles/running-and-managing-docker/index.md

   - url: /engineering-education/running-and-managing-docker/hero.jpg
     alt: Docker Container Example Image
 ---
+Containers are tools that simulate an Operating System environment and allows us to deploy our applications without necessarily worrying (too much) about different configuration systems.
+<!--more-->
 On exposure to any container technology, the first thing to interact with is most probably a container image.
 This is a binary package that contains all files necessary to run an application inside a container.
-<!--more-->

-Containers are tools that simulate an Operating System environment and allows us to deploy our applications without necessarily worrying much about different configuration systems.

 We may decide to build an image from scratch from our local machines or decide to pull one from an image registry.
 Either way, you can run the image to produce a running application inside a container.